heitortessaro/test-vale/README.md

 If you no longer require a contact in your Directory, you can delete it.
 This helpful feature enables you to maintain a clean and relevant contact list that aligns with your business requirements.

-By deleting a contact, SOLO'll restore the transactions linked to it to their original bank narration or leave them unnamed.
+By deleting a contact, SOLO will restore the transactions linked to it to their original bank narration or leave them unnamed.

 ## SOLO's smart search